Why Do I Have To Clean The Beer Glasses?

 So...the server does one of two things.

 If nobody is watching they stir it with a straw.
 The Service Swirl is what we call that.

-If the Manager is around, they ask you to top it up.
+If the Manager is close by, they ask you to top it up.
 To add in an extra two-ounces of beer (about 35 cents worth).

 The reason this happens is that the beer is in a dirty glass.
 Not an un-sanitized glass, but a dirty glass.
 The pint glass has a film of oil and grease on the inside of the glass which leads to no head retention.